-Exploitation of Security Vulnerabilities
+The Exploitation of Security Vulnerabilities

 When you fail to update and patch your computer systems and software applications, you are giving cybercriminals the chance to take advantage of your computer’s vulnerabilities.
 Software developers fix the security holes they overlooked before their software’s release through updates and patches.
 That being said, the more you keep your systems and applications up-to-date, the fewer vulnerabilities there are for cybercriminals to exploit.
 Aside from that, when malware such as ransomware is not sent through email, they often penetrate your computers using the security bugs in popular software applications.

 Surfing the Internet is a common pastime for people these days.
 But whether you are browsing online for leisure or for business, it is crucial that you are cautious with what kind of websites you are accessing.
 Internet traffic can sometimes redirect you to malicious websites that can set off ransomware attacks.
-And often times, there is no visible sign that an attack is taking place until after the damage is inflicted.
-These malicious websites are definitely threatening to internet users, especially because it can infect your computer even just by merely opening the page.
+And oftentimes, there is no visible sign that an attack is taking place until after the damage is inflicted.
+These malicious websites are definitely threatening to internet users, especially because they can infect your computer even just by merely opening the page.
 Moreover, there are also times that cybercriminals inject malicious codes into legitimate websites to attack you.
 That being said, you should make sure that the websites you’re opening are secure and legitimate.

 Aside from malicious emails, malicious websites, and the exploitation of security vulnerabilities, ransomware attacks could also happen through malvertising campaigns.
 In malvertising, cybercriminals buy ad spaces in trusted advertising webpages and networks, then inject malicious advertisements that are infected by malware.
-When you click these ads, a malicious code would begin running and infect your computers with all kinds of viruses and malware.
+When you click these ads, a malicious code would begin running and infecting your computers with all kinds of viruses and malware.
 Some of these ads can even trigger a cybersecurity attack by merely opening a page without the need for any action on your part.